 Do you know that rice is aged?

-Just like a fine wine, for one year, and is better for cooking.
+Just like fine wine rice is aged for one year… and this is better for cooking.
 Another notable fact is that frogs come from these fields!
 So these little ones are tender and delicate and added to risotto.

 If you never tried risotto, come here for their local crop.
 Some rice fields date back to 1595.
 In fact, Italy’s first rice farm was founded in 1468, although it is uncertain how it came to Italy.
 What we do know is that several thousands of years ago, rice was first cultivated in China and India before it came to the Mediterranean countries.
 Rice was life-saving during times of food shortages.